pupilfirst/pupilfirst/README.md

 If you've installed all node modules using _Yarn_, then the basic environment should be ready at this point.

-If you make any changes to the GraphQL schema, you'll need to update the `graphql_schema.json` file by running an introspection query:
+If you make any changes to the GraphQL schema, you'll need to update the `graphql_schema.json` file by running an introspection query.

+With the PupilFirst server running, run the `graphql-codegen` script.

 ```
 yarn run graphql-codegen
 ```

-The GraphQL end-point is configured in the `codegen.yml` file.
+It'll visit the local GraphQL end-point which is configured in the `codegen.yml` file, fetch the schema and store it in the `graphql_schema.json` file.

 ### Set credentials for local database